Wilfred/wilfred.github.com/_posts/2017-04-27-remacs-talk-transcript.markdown

 faster, but I would need to measure more and be very careful to do a fair comparison.

-## Non-Goals
+## What Remacs Isn't

-I also want to talk about what Remacs isn't.

-Remacs aims to be friendly fork.
-I have commit privileges on GNU
-Emacs: we haven't fallen out with the core team.
+Remacs isn't a hostile fork.
+I have commit privileges on GNU Emacs: we haven't fallen out with the core team.

 On the contrary, we have hit bugs in in the test suite (#25534) and interpreter segfaults (#25684) and we've reported them upstream.
 We